Edendale, New Zealand: History

 Edendale was originally an estate of the New Zealand and Australian Land Company, who surveyed the township and sold it in lots.
 The estate contained over 120,000 acres.
 In the course of years the company sold 80,000 acres to hundreds of farmers.
 The New Zealand and Australian Land Company built the first large scale dairy factory in New Zealand in 1882, and secured a bonus of £500 from the government.

-The homestead of the Edendale estate was bought in 1902 by its former manager, Mr Donald Macdonald.
+The homestead of the Edendale estate was bought in 1902 by its former manager, Donald Macdonald.
 Macdonald was instrumental in advocating the use of lime on the soils of Southland which vastly improved their quality.
 The Edendale Homestead is a Category I building listed by the Historic Places Trust.
-Built circa 1882, the homestead is approach by a mile long drive through a beautiful and mature avenue of native trees, such as totara, black and white kahikatea and matai.
-Descendants of Mr. Macdonald continue to own the property.
+Built circa 1882, the homestead is approach by a mile long drive through a beautiful and mature avenue of native trees, such as tōtara, black and white kahikatea and mataī.
+Descendants of Macdonald continue to own the property.